Are you exploring whether Jesus Christ could be the way of salvation for you? Then you are in the right place, and we are very glad you are here.

 If you have been learning about following Christ, you believe in Him and are ready to give your life to Him and follow Him as a disciple, you can start by praying to Him.
 Here is a model prayer to receive Christ if you aren’t sure what to say:

 “Dear Jesus, I am convinced that you are God, come to earth to die, to pay the penalty for the sins of the entire human race.
 You proved You are who You said You are by Your resurrection.
 I confess to You that I am a sinner.
 I have committed many sins and am a sinner in my very nature.
 Alone, I cannot justify myself to God.
 Apart from Your sacrifice for my sins, I will spend eternity separated from God.
 Today I turn from my sins; please forgive me of my sins.
 My desire now is to follow You and become Your disciple.
 I am ready to give up all rights to myself and turn my life over to You.
-Please cleanse me of my sins and fill me with your Holy Spirit so that I might live a life pleasing to You.
+Please pardon me of my sins and fill me with your Holy Spirit so that I might live a life pleasing to You.
 Guide my actions and my life.
 Teach me Your commands so that I may obey you.
 Introduce me to authentic disciples who can help disciple me and hold me accountable.
-Help me be bold to share with others what You have done for me.
+May I be bold to share with others what You have done for me.
 Thank You Lord Jesus for your sacrifice and making it possible for me to have eternal life.
 Give me the strength to endure to the end.
 Amen.”

 Welcome to the Body of Christ